Skip Navigation

 3.1 Policy setting and regulation

-Two entities set electricity policy and regulate Ontario’s electricity market: the Government of Ontario and the Ontario Energy Board.
-There is also a provincially owned corporation, the Independent Electricity System Operator (IESO) that administers the electricity market.
+Two entities set electricity policy and regulate Ontario’s electricity market: the Government of Ontario and the Ontario Energy Board (OEB).
+There is also a provincially-owned corporation, the Independent Electricity System Operator (IESO), that administers the operation of the electricity market and manages Ontario’s bulk electricity transmission system.

 3.1.1 Government of Ontario

-The Ontario cabinet retains authority to set policy for Ontario’s energy sector, but day-to-day oversight of Ontario’s electricity and natural gas industries is maintained by the minister of energy.
-Upon the approval of cabinet, the minister of energy can issue policy directives to the OEB and the IESO, and each is required to implement such policy directives.
-The minister of energy can also request that the OEB examine and advise upon any issue with respect to Ontario’s energy sector.
+The Ontario cabinet retains authority to set policy for Ontario’s energy sector, but day-to-day oversight of Ontario’s electricity and natural gas industries is maintained by the Minister of Energy and Mines (Minister).
+Upon the approval of cabinet, the Minister can issue policy directives to the OEB and the IESO, and each is required to implement such policy directives.
+The Minister can also request that the OEB examine and advise upon any issue with respect to Ontario’s energy sector.

 3.1.2 Ontario Energy Board

 The OEB is the regulator of Ontario’s electricity industry.
-Although the OEB reports to the minister of energy, it operates as an independent entity.
-OEB responsibilities include: determining the rates charged for regulated services in the electricity sector including transmission and distribution services; approving the construction of new transmission and distribution facilities; formulating rules to govern the conduct of participants in the electricity sector; engaging in advocacy on behalf of electricity consumers; hearing appeals from decisions made by the IESO; monitoring and approving the IESO’s budget and fees; and monitoring electricity markets and reporting thereon to the minister of energy.
+Although the OEB reports to the Minister, it operates as an independent entity.
+OEB responsibilities include: determining the rates charged for regulated services in the electricity sector including transmission and distribution services; approving the construction of new transmission and distribution facilities; enforcing rules governing the conduct of participants in the electricity sector; providing education and public reporting for the benefit of electricity consumers; hearing appeals from market rule amendments made by the IESO; monitoring and approving the IESO’s budget and fees; and monitoring electricity markets and reporting thereon to the Minister.

 3.2 Market creation and Ontario Hydro’s successor corporations

-A fully competitive wholesale and retail market opened on May 1, 2002, but electricity price and distribution rate freezes were enacted in December 2002 because of political pressure due to volatile electricity prices.
-The rate freezes have since been lifted, but some elements of price smoothing and subsidy still remain.
+A fully competitive wholesale and retail market opened on May 1, 2002, but electricity price and distribution rate freezes were enacted in December 2002 due to volatile electricity prices.
+Although the rate freezes have long since been lifted, some elements of price smoothing and subsidy still remain.

-As a result of intervention in the market, merchant generation effectively ceased.
+As a result of market intervention, merchant generation effectively ceased.
 The Ontario Power Authority (OPA) was created to act as a creditworthy counterparty through which new generation could be procured, by means of long-term power purchase or contract-for-differences agreements, and the OPA was also responsible for long-term system planning, conservation and demand management, and certain aspects of market evolution.

 The Ontario government merged the OPA and the IESO into one entity operating under the IESO name, effective January 1, 2015.